infinum/rails-handbook/Hosting API Documentation.md

 # Summary

-This is the flow we are using to generate and host our documentation:
+This is the flow we use to generate and host our documentation:

 - Write tests using rspec and annotate them using [dox](https://github.com/infinum/dox)
 - Once tests on [semaphore](https://semaphoreci.com) pass we move to deploy
 - In the deploy phase we do the following:
   * deploy the application using [mina](https://github.com/mina-deploy/mina)
-  * run only dox tests to generate the documentation
+  * run only dox tagged specs (request specs) to generate the documentation
   * copy the generated documentation to the application server inside `public` folder

 # Why

-We settled on serving our documentation for the application server because it is convenient, easiest and free.
+Hosting the API documentation directly from the application server is convenient and does not cost extra.

-Solutions like apiary.io require us to have one project for each environemnt, can't easily set a desired domain and can't easily hide behind some kind of authentication (like Basic Authentication).
+Solutions like apiary.io require having one project for each environment, can't easily set a desired domain and can't easily hide behind some kind of authentication (like Basic Authentication).

-Copying after a successful deploy we assure that the documentation is always up to date.
+To ensure that the documentation is always up to date it is copied only after a successful deploy

-Serving from the `public` folder we are not going through the rails stack but we let nginx serve the static file.
+By using the `public` folder nginx takes care of serving the static file and the requests don't go through the whole Rails stack.

 # How

 ## Dox generating task

-Here is the advanced example of a rake task that generates the documentation:
+Here is an advanced example of a rake task that generates the documentation:
-It has the feature to write ERB code inside your acompanying .md files.
+It has the feature to write ERB code inside your accompanying .md files.

 ```ruby
 namespace :dox do